jasheloper/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Server-side routing & Middleware

 - [ ] Describe Middleware?

+Middleware allows for certain actions to happen before something is executed in the code.
+It allows for conditions to be met & can stop certain actions if certain conditions aren't met.

 - [ ] Describe a Resource?

+It's a particular piece of information/data that can be accessed in the API.

 - [ ] What can the API return to help clients know if a request was successful?

+Status messages.

 - [ ] How can we partition our application into sub-applications?
+Express Routers, we can set up seperate routers for different resources and then import them into the main server file.

 ## Project Setup